Tigers vs. Cardinals Player Props Betting Odds

 Edman Stats

 - Tommy Edman has four doubles, a triple, five home runs, 11 walks and 13 RBI (26 total hits).
-He has stolen three bases.
+He's also swiped three bases.

 Edman Recent Games